zhpinkman/zhpinkman.github.io/_pages/cv.md

 **RANKED 1ST** AMONG ALL COMPUTER ENGINEERING STUDENTS(103), UNIVERSITY OF TEHRAN 2017 - Present

-**RECEIVED SCHOLARSHIP** FROMSUPPORTERFOUNDATIONOFUNIVERSITYOFTEHRANASSTUDENTWITHEXCEPTIONALTALENT 2017 - Present
+**RECEIVED SCHOLARSHIP** FROM SUPPORTER FOUNDATION OF UNIVERSITY OF TEHRAN AS STUDENT WITH EXCEPTIONAL TALENT 2017 - Present

 **F.O.E * AWARD** FOR BEING RANKED **1 ST** AMONG ALL COMPUTER ENGINEERING STUDENTS(103), UNIVERSITY OF TEHRAN 2017 - Present